mostafatouny/awesome-theoretical-computer-science/README.md

 - [Shasha & Lazere.
 Out of their Minds: The Lives and Discoveries of 15 Great Computer Scientists](https://www.springer.com/gp/book/9780387982694) - Interviews with era's greatest scientists about their inspirations, discoveries, and personal interests.
 ## Cheat Sheets<a name=other_resources_cheat_sheets></a>
 - [TCS Cheat Sheet](https://www.cosy.sbg.ac.at/~held/teaching/aads/TCS-cheat_sheet.pdf) - A sheet of notes containing essential toolboxes needed by any theoretical computer scientist.
-## Network Groups<a name=other_resources_network_groups></a>
-- [SIGACT](https://www.sigact.org/articles/web_pages.html) - Info page of ACM's Special Interest Group on Algorithms and Computation Theory.
-- [PolyTCS](https://polytcs.wordpress.com/) - A project which promotes massive collaborations to solve theoretical computer science problems.
-- [Complexity Network](https://sites.google.com/view/complexitynetwork/home) - Hosts collaboration between the three computational complexity groups at Imperial College London, University of Oxford and University of Warwick.
-It promotes smooth flow of ideas between the three groups and beyond.
-- [List of TCS Conferences and Workshops](https://cstheory.blogoverflow.com/theoretical-computer-science-conferences-and-workshops/) - A list of conferences and workshops in theoretical computer science.
 # Related Lists<a name=related_lists></a>
 - [Algorithms](https://github.com/tayllan/awesome-algorithms).
 - [Mathematics](https://github.com/rossant/awesome-math) - Freely available lecture notes on mathematics.